serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/RetrieveRequestHandler-3/AllowSelectField.md

 # RetrieveRequestHandler&lt;TRow,TRetrieveRequest,TRetrieveResponse&gt;.AllowSelectField method
 **namespace:** *[Serenity.Services](../../README.md#serenity.services-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Returns true if the field should be allowed to be selected, based on is read permission, selectlevel.never flag, and lookup access mode
+Returns true if the field should be allowed to be selected, based on its read permission and the SelectLevel.Never flag.

 ```csharp
 protected virtual bool AllowSelectField(Field field)